Is There A Natural Remedy For Depression?

 Herbal remedies for depression

 Some people may find relief from symptoms of depression using a herbal supplement.
 These supplements are often safe.
-However, note that they have chemical properties that can cause side effects and may interact adversely with other medications you are taking.
+However, some may have chemical properties that can cause side effects and interact adversely with other medications you are taking.
 Talk to your doctor before considering the following herbal remedies.

 St. John's Wort (hypericum perforatum)